 - Income per capita.

-Human Development Index Turkey vs Others
+2.1 Human Development Index Turkey vs Others

-At that time, you may suggest that Turkey was a poor country and a third world country.
-Yet, since then, Turkey’s standard of living has increased rapidly, reaching the standards enjoyed by first world countries like EU countries and other wealthy countries.
+After financial reforms, especially Kemal Dervis’s reform, Turkey’s standard of living has increased rapidly, reaching the standards enjoyed by first world countries like EU countries and other wealthy countries.

 Access to the health system is seen as a human right in Turkey, and even private health services are affordable and subsidized by the government.